wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-configure-public-alwayson-availability-group-listener.md

 - The client application must reside on a different cloud service than the one that contains your availability group VMs.
 Azure does not support direct server return with client and server in the same cloud service.

 - By default, the steps in this article show how to configure one listener to use the cloud service Virtual IP (VIP) address.
 However, it is possible to reserve and create multiple VIP addresses for your cloud service.
-This enables you to use the

 - If you are creating a listener for a hybrid environment, the on-premises network must have connectivity to the public Internet in addition to the site-to-site VPN with the Azure virtual network.
 When in the Azure subnet, the availability group listener is reachable only by the public IP address of the respective cloud service.